 - Maintain security agreements with the United States;

-Japan's military budget should be kept at just 3% of the country's total budget.
-About 50% is spent on troops, and the rest is divided between supplies, new weapons, upgrades, etc.
+Japan's military budget should be kept at a level of just 3% of the country's total budget.
+About 50% is spent on troops, and the rest is split between supplies, new weapons, upgrades, etc.

 Which countries have no army?

-Now that we know about the Japanese army, are there any countries where it has no military force?
-Yes, countries like Andorra, Dominica, Grenada, Kiribati, Liechtenstein, Marshall Islands, Federated States of Micronesia, Nauru, Palau, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Solomon Islands, Tuvalu and the Vatican have no military force.
+Now that we know about the Japanese army, are there any countries where they don't have any military?
+Yes, countries like Andorra, Dominica, Grenada, Kiribati, Liechtenstein, Marshall Islands, Federated States of Micronesia, Nauru, Palau, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Solomon Islands, Tuvalu and Vatican do not have any military strength.

-It does not mean that these small, unknown countries are insecure, some receive military support and protection from others.
-There are also countries with limited military strength, Japan is not on that list, as it has a powerful force.
+It doesn't mean that these small, unknown countries are insecure, some receive military support and protection from others.
+There are also countries with limited military strength, Japan is not on this list as it has a powerful force.
 Some of these countries are Costa Rica, Haiti, Iceland, Mauritius, Monaco, Panama and Vanuatu.

-I hope this article helped you to answer your questions about the army in Japan.
-If you liked the article, share it and leave your comments.
-Thank you very much and see you next time!
-Continue reading our other articles…
+I hope this article has helped you to clear your doubts about the army in Japan.
+If you liked the article share it and leave your comments.
+Thank you very much and until next time!
+Keep reading our other articles…